 Page 2 of 3

-Macro lenses tend to have marginal image distortions.
-This is also true for the Olympus lens - it produces just a slight pincushion distortion of 0.6%.
+Macro lenses tend to have marginal image distortion.
+This is also true for the Olympus lens - it produces just slight pincushion distortion of 0.6%.
 This is also the original distortion as present in RAW files rather than an auto-corrected result.

 The light falloff at large aperture settings is generally auto-correction on micro-four-thirds cameras.
 Consequently this is nothing to worry about at around 0.1EV across the aperture range.

 The resolution characteristic of the M.Zuiko is very good albeit not outstanding.
 The center resolution is already very high at max. aperture but the corners are somewhat softer here although still good.
 Stopping down to f/4 boosts the center into excellent quality but the sweet spot is really f/5.6 with a very good quality across the whole image frame.
 Diffraction effects have a slight impact at f/8 and more so at f/11 but the quality remains fine actually. f/16 is not too bad but f/22 should be avoided because diffraction just leaves an image soup here.

 Below is a simplified summary of the formal findings.
 The chart shows line widths

 per picture height (LW/PH) which can be taken as a measure for sharpness.

 If you want to know more about the MTF50 figures you may check out the corresponding